 With the right hotline plan, the answer to ‘when do you call’ is clear: early and often.
 You’ll save money with diagnostics, gain valuable training, and keep your A techs focused on the work at hand.

 ALLDATA’s Tech-Assist hotline service was recently expanded, adding more ASE-Certified Master Techs in multiple time zones.
-So now our hotline is available 7 days a week – the other guys don’t do that!
 You can either subscribe for virtually unlimited Tech-Assist calls, or purchase on a case-by-case basis.
 Either way, the technician will stay with you until your problem’s solved – as many calls as it takes per one vehicle issue.
 You can even livestream video of the problem from your smartphone to your Tech-Assist consultant, and he can “draw” on the screen to pinpoint the issue.
-Not a Tech-Assist customer?
-Sign up for a free case today.
-Offer available to professional shops only.

 If you would like to read more articles like this one please subscribe to ALLDATA News.